FEATURED DONOR PROFILES

-It's the generosity and personal sacrifices of donors like you that make Lifewater possible.
-Without our donors' support, no wells would be drilled, no pumps would be repaired, no rainwater catchment systems installed, no latrines and hand-washing stations constructed, and no health and hygiene training provided.
+The generosity and personal sacrifices of donors like you make Lifewater possible.
+Without our donors' support, no wells would be drilled, no pumps would be repaired, no latrines or hand-washing stations constructed, and no health and hygiene workshops provided.

 In short, no water would flow and no lives would be saved.